joint-hubs/Fraud-Detection/README.md

 - Tree-Based Models: An exploration of Random Forest and Gradient Boosting models for their efficacy in fraud detection.

-- Dictionary-Based Approach: A novel, custom Dictionary-Based Model using transactional metadata and statistical metrics for dynamic fraud detection.
+- Dictionary-Based Approach: A custom Dictionary-Based Model using transactional metadata and statistical metrics for dynamic fraud detection.

 - Combined Model: A sophisticated ensemble model that merges the strengths of tree-based and dictionary-based methods to enhance overall detection accuracy.